mason-lang/mason-lang.github.io/assets/view/type.md

 ## Impl-Type

 An `Impl-Type` is a type with an associated prototype.
 Most types are Impl-Types.
-This allows `Method`s to be defined on it, which will be introduced later.

 All functions are considered Impl-Types because JavaScript uses functions as constructors.

-In Mason you should uses [classes]('./class') to create Impl-Types.
+In Mason you should uses [class]('./class') to create Impl-Types.

+## Kind

+`Kind`s group multiple Impl-Types.

+	use
+		msl.Type.Kind _ kind!

+	Num-or-Str = new Kind
+		implementors. [ Number String ]

+	.
+0:Num-or-Str
+	.
+"0":Num-or-Str
+	. [ 0 ]:Num-or-Str

+	# You can also leave the implementors open-ended.
+	Open-Kind = new Kind
+		doc.
+"Anyone can implement this."
+	kind!
+String Open-Kind
+	kind!
+Number Open-Kind

+Kinds can even implement other Kinds.

-# Method
+# method

-`Method`s are Functions that act differently on different Impl-Types.
+`Method`s are Functions that act differently on different types.

 The implementation function chosen depends on the first parameter.

-Methods use an `impl-symbol` to store the implementation, meaning that they don't suffer from monkey-patching conflicts.
+Methods use a `Symbol`, `method.impl-symbol`, to store the implementation, so they don't risk conflicts with other methods.

+(You can also manually supply a string for it, as was done for `to-string`.)

 `impl!` creates a method implementation in a type's prototype.
 `self-impl!` implements the method directly on some object.

 	use
-		mason.Type.Method _ impl! self-impl!
+		msl.Type.Method _ impl! self-impl!

 	magnitude = new Method
+		# This is called when the argument isn't implemented for.
-		default. |
+		default. .|
-			0
+			"{this}".length
+		allow-null?. true

 	# This modifies Number.prototype.
 	impl! magnitude Number .|